Volapük: Linguistic features

-Schleyer adapted the vocabulary mostly from English, with a smattering of German and French.
-Some words remain readily recognizable for a speaker of one of the source languages, but many others are modified beyond easy recognition.
+Schleyer adapted the vocabulary mostly from English, with a smattering of German, Italian, Spanish, Russian and French.
+Some words remain readily recognizable for a speaker of one of the source languages, but many others are modified beyond easy recognition, as Schleyer wanted to keep most vocabulary monosyllabic.
 For instance, vol and pük are derived from the English words world and speak.
 Although unimportant linguistically, and regardless of the simplicity and consistency of the stress rule, these deformations were greatly mocked by the language's detractors.
 It seems to have been Schleyer's intention, however, to alter its loan words in such a way that they would be hard to recognise, thus losing their ties to the languages (and, by extension, nations) from which they came.
 Conversely, Esperanto and Interlingua are commonly criticized as being much easier to learn for Europeans than for those with non-European native languages.
+However, during the reforms of the language in the 1930s, some of the vocabulary was made more recognizable, particularly with the introduction of the letter r, thus words such as lilöm (rain) and lilädön (to read) became rein and reidön.
+This also made international words such as dolar (dollar) easier to recognize.

+Grammatically, Volapük was highly influenced particularly by German, although it gets rid of the irregular features of German grammar.
+The reforms of Volapük also however simplified its grammar, and removing grammatical features such as the aorist.

 Grammar

 The grammar is based on that of typical European languages, but with an agglutinative character: grammatical inflections are indicated by stringing together separate affixes for each element of meaning.